 The Meadows School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of this website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Theodora Papaspyrou (Deputy Headteacher) and Deputies are Rupe Virk (Head Teacher) Graham Spencer (Assistant Headteacher), Kevin Hurcombe (Assistant Headteacher) Kerry Patrick (Pastoral Support Worker), Fay Bedford (Pastoral Support Worker) and Rebecca Malpass (Pastoral Support Worker)
+Our Designated Safeguarding Lead is Theodora Papaspyrou (Acting Headteacher) and Deputies are Graham Spencer (Assistant Headteacher), Kevin Hurcombe (Assistant Headteacher) Kerry Patrick (Pastoral Support Worker), Fay Bedford (Pastoral Support Worker) and Rebecca Malpass (Pastoral Support Worker)

-Senior Leadership Team: Rupe Virk (Head Teacher), Theodora Papaspyrou (Deputy Headteacher) Eileen Pace, Graham Spencer, Samantha Forbes, Kevin Hurcombe (Assistant Head Teachers), Aleatheia Benjamin (Business Manager)
+Senior Leadership Team: Theodora Papaspyrou (Acting Headteacher), Sharon Williams (Deputy Headteacher) Eileen Pace, Graham Spencer, Samantha Forbes, Kevin Hurcombe, Stewart Harris (Assistant Headteachers), Aleatheia Benjamin (Business Manager)